Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization

 \looseness=-1 Next, in RQ3, we explore \emph{how} the teacher should explain data points to a particular student model, including how the teacher can personalize explanations for a student model (\cref{sec:rq3}).
 That is, after deciding which data points to intervene on (RQ2), we decide how the teacher should explain those data points.
-Similar to past work \cite{magister2022teaching}, we first consider generating teacher explanations by using chain-of-thought prompts, where the teacher solves the task on its own then passes its explanations to the student.
-A clear limitation of this approach is that the explanations are not at all personalized for the student.
-Given that good explanations are designed to fill in gaps in student knowledge \cite{wellman2004theory}, we believe that equipping the teacher with basic theory of mind will improve its teaching ability.
+A clear limitation of the teacher just generating explanations as if it is solving the task is that the explanations are not at all personalized for the student.
+Given that good explanations are designed to fill in gaps in student knowledge \cite{wellman2004theory}, we believe that equipping the teacher with basic personalization skills will improve its teaching ability.
 With this motivation, we propose another few-shot mental model for the teacher that encourages it to tailor its explanations to be helpful for the particular student model it is teaching.
-The teacher builds this model by conditioning on a few demonstrations of useful human explanations that flip the student's answer from incorrect to correct, thereby encouraging explanations that are more likely to help the student (see Fig \ref{fig:main_fig} for an example of the teacher's ToM prompt).
-We demonstrate this prompt's effectiveness against non-personalized explanations that are generated by prompting the teacher with random human explanations, showing that LLMs can personalize their explanations via ToM.
+The teacher builds this model by conditioning on a few demonstrations of `useful' human explanations that rectify a student's answer, thereby encouraging explanations that are more likely to help the student (see Fig \ref{fig:main_fig} for an example of the teacher's personalization prompt).
+We demonstrate this prompt's effectiveness against unpersonalized explanations that are generated by prompting the teacher with random human explanations, showing that LLMs can personalize their explanations.

 RQ4 tests whether LLMs can teach student models to generalize to new unexplained examples (\cref{sec:rq4}), rather than improve their reasoning at test-time (RQ1-RQ3).
+In other words, we now explore the ability of LLMs to teach using the teaching components introduced in RQ2 and RQ3 of when and how to explain samples.
 This leads us to explore a \emph{multi-round} interactive setting, where each round consists of the teacher selecting a set of best points to explain (according to RQ2) and generating explanations for them (according to RQ3).
 The student then conditions on these \emph{teacher explanations} as in-context demonstrations to perform the reasoning task on future unexplained samples.
 We demonstrate that teacher explanations indeed generalize and improve student performance on unexplained data.